 QUALITY OF LIFE AND DEATH FOR MILLIONS OF AMERICANS

 Please write to President Donald Trump, The White House, 1600 Pennsylvania Avenue NW, Washington, DC 20500.
 Request increased research funding for non-familial dysautonomia (NFD).
-Note that the risk of having NFD is far, far greater than being the victim of a foreign act of terror.
+Note that the risk of having NFD is far, far greater than being the victim of an act of terror.

 Remember that past dysautonomia medical research cuts, at the National Institutes of Health, imperiled both the quality of life, and life itself, for millions of Americans.